 Rutland Water is the largest man-made lake in Western Europe, set in the middle of England's smallest county.
 Three miles south of Rutland Water, as the crow flies, is the Earl of Ancaster's Common with its peaceful and tranquil golf course.
 Luffenham Heath Golf Club is set on high ground in an area designated as a Site of Special Scientific Interest because it is home to some of the country's most important flora and fauna, and a feeling of calm washes over as soon as you drive into the car park.

-The club was founded in 1911 and the course was originally laid out by the famous design partnership of Harry Colt and Charles Alison.
+The club was founded in 1911 and the course was originally laid out by the famous design partnership of Harry Colt and C.H.
+Alison.
 James Braid revised the layout between the wars and C K Cotton made further changes after the Second World War.
+Little changed until the new millennium when Martin Hawtree completed a renovation in 2004.

 Luffenham Heath is laid out principally in an out-and-back fashion, but the holes are routed in every conceivable direction.
 When the wind blows – as it often does on this undulating and elevated common – it hits you from all directions.
 Despite the numerous trees and bushes which line many of the holes, you never feel hemmed in.
 Most tee shots are pleasantly inviting.
 Measuring 6,563 yards from the back tees against a par of 70, Luffenham is not long, but it's an intriguing test.